How to Make Homemade Vanilla Extract and Flavored Extracts

 How to Store Vanilla Extract

 Vanilla extract is best stored at cool room temperature and in a dark environment.
-Your pantry is probably a great spot for this.
+Your pantry is probably an excellent spot for this.
 Don’t store it in the refrigerator, as it may turn cloudy.

 How to Make Alcohol-Free Homemade Vanilla

 To make alcohol-free vanilla, you need vanilla beans, vegetable-grade glycerin, and water.
-To make one 8.5 oz. bottle, mix 3/4 cup glycerin with 1/4 cup water, and place in the jar.
+To make one 8.5 oz. bottle: Mix 3/4 cup glycerin with 1/4 cup water, and place the mixture in the jar.
 Slice the 4 – 6 vanilla beans lengthwise and scrape some fresh vanilla into the jar.
 Add the rest of the beans.
 Screw the lid on and give it a good shake.
 Cover and store in a dark, cool place for 6 – 12 weeks.

 How to Make Flavored Extract

-Once I made homemade vanilla extract, I made more flavored extracts.
+After making homemade vanilla extract, I went on to make more flavored extracts.
 I love to cook, and having homemade extract flavorings in my pantry is exciting.

 From left to right, I made homemade cinnamon, lemon, vanilla, orange, almond, and coconut extracts.